Orang Asli are the oldest inhabitants of Peninsular Malaysia, but their place in the country is never truly recognised.

 Relocating them away from their origins will not help them, instead it would only threaten their already fragile existence.

-Orang Asli are more than just the “lain-lain” ethnic.
+Orang Asli are more than just the “lain-lain” ethnicity.
 They were here long before Malaysia found its way towards peace.

 Providing them a safe home and treating them equally do not require much, just a small fraction of humanity and sincerity, and earning their trust is the key.